sethnlewis/Predicting-Political-Revolutions/README.md

 The fifth analysis notebook, [EDA.ipynb](notebooks/EDA.ipynb), is used for exploratory analysis of features.

-The final notebook, [FINAL_SUMMARY_NOTEBOOK.ipynb](notebooks/FINAL_SUMMARY_NOTEBOOK.ipynb) is a high-level summary of all other notebooks, extracting key points from each and discussing key findings.
+**The final notebook, [FINAL_SUMMARY_NOTEBOOK.ipynb](notebooks/FINAL_SUMMARY_NOTEBOOK.ipynb) is a high-level summary of all other notebooks, extracting key points from each and discussing key findings.
+It is recommended that you start here if you are looking to review and understand the project.**

 ---